localsoftware/localsoftware_QGIS/README.md

 # localsoftware_QGIS
 QGIS Plugin for Local Software.
-Fetches a layer from firebase and imports it into QGIS
+Imports, exports, or makes a set of site packages into QGIS